LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/005-database-ingestion.md

 ### Create a Glue job and Crawler
 Once your Pull Request for setting up the JDBC Connection has been approved and deployed, you can continue with this section.

-Here you will create a Glue job which will be used to pull the database tables into S3 using the JDBC connection.
+Here you will create a Glue job which will use the JDBC connection you've just created to pull the database tables into S3.
 You will also create a Crawler to read all the ingested tables from S3 and populate a Glue Catalog Database so that the data can be queried in Athena or consumed by other Glue jobs for further processing.

 #### Create a Glue job to ingest all database tables to S3

-You can prototype your script and test ingesting a few tables by referring to an [example script][example-script] and following [this guide][using-glue-studio].
+You can prototype your script and test ingesting a few tables by referring to an [example script][example-script] and following the [Using Glue Studio][using-glue-studio] guide.
-Refer to [this guide][deploy-glue-job-and-crawler] when you are ready to deploy your Glue job along with a Crawler which will read all the tables from S3 into a Glue Catalog Database where the tables can be queried.
+Refer to the [Deploying Glue jobs to the Data Platform][deploy-glue-job-and-crawler] guide when you are ready to deploy your Glue job along with a Crawler which will read all the tables from S3 into a Glue Catalog Database where the tables can be queried.

 The example script linked above will read all the tables and output them to a specified S3 location.
 - It uses two helper functions which are imported from `helpers.py`, these are:
-    - `get_all_database_tables`: used to retrieve all the table names from the Glue Catalog Database
+    - `get_all_database_tables`: used to retrieve all the table names from the specified Glue Catalog Database
-    - `update_table_ingestion_details`: used to create a dataframe containing stats, including errors, on the ingestion of each table
+    - `update_table_ingestion_details`: used to create a dataframe containing stats, including errors, on the ingestion process for each table

+**Set the input variables for the Glue job and Crawler using the [Glue job module][deploy-glue-job-and-crawler]**

-**In addition to the variables and job parameters you'd normally set when [deploying a Glue job][deploy-glue-job-and-crawler], you need to set the following:**
+In addition to the variables and job parameters you'd normally set when [deploying a Glue job][deploy-glue-job-and-crawler], you need to set the following:

 - **Input variables**:
     - **connections** (required): The list of connections used for this job, i.e. JDBC connection.
-    This will be `[module.<NAME_OF_CONNECTION_MODULE>[0].jdbc_connection_name]`
+    This will be `[module.<NAME_OF_CONNECTION_MODULE>[0].jdbc_connection_name]`.
+    See step 4 in the section: [set up the glue JDBC connection](#set-up-the-glue-jdbc-connection) above for a reminder of the module name.

     For example: